jahanzaibmir/ShieldX/README.md

 Monitors system and network behavior to identify anomalies that may indicate unknown or emerging threats.

+# System Requirements

+- Windows 10 or newer

+- Git

+- Make

+- PowerShell

+- Java JDK 17 or newer

+- Python 3.10 or newer

+- Rust toolchain (rustc and cargo)

+- GCC or MinGW-w64

+- Administrator privileges for some modules

+- Pyhton Requirements ;

+requests
+scapy
+psutil
+colorama
+pyyaml

 # How to set up

 git clone  https://github.com/jahanzaibmir/ShieldX